nexusdev/hack-recovery/README.md

-also we are just interested in **active** orders and in particular in who sells how much of what
+Also we are just interested in **active** orders and in particular in who sells how much of what.